Skip to main content

 2. Cross-functional collaboration between aligned teams is crucial to accurately predict existing revenue growth, which is 1.5-3x more cost-effective than acquiring new customers.

 Regular revenue forecasts are vital for organizations, enabling them to make informed decisions about everything from how much to spend on marketing to how to manage their sales teams and inventory.
-Our survey suggests that the vast majority of organizations understand this, with just 2% stating that they don’t practice revenue forecasting.

 However, New Customer Revenue is the most common factor companies forecast, suggesting that many organizations are missing out on opportunities for easier growth.